Find out more about pancreatic cancer, including how common it is and ways to reduce your risk

 How common is pancreatic cancer?

-Pancreatic cancer is the tenth most common cancer in the UK.
-In 2013, 9,389 cases of pancreatic cancer were diagnosed.
-About one in six cases of pancreatic cancer could be prevented if we were all a healthy weight.
+Pancreatic cancer is the ninth most common cancer in the UK.
+In 2017, 10,373 cases of pancreatic cancer were diagnosed*.

 What is pancreatic cancer?